DavidSutta/labeler-gh-action-validator-env/README.md

 # GitHub Labeler Action Validation Tool for PR Histories

-This repository provides tools for generating statistics on modified files in a GitHub repository's pull requests and validating if the GitHub labeler action  would correctly assign the expected labels based on the user's custom ruleset (labeler configuration).
+This repository provides tools for generating statistics on modified files in a GitHub repository's pull requests and validating if the [GitHub labeler action](https://github.com/actions/labeler?tab=readme-ov-file#pull-request-labeler) would correctly assign the expected labels based on the user's custom ruleset (labeler configuration).
+Currently support release [v5.0.0](https://github.com/actions/labeler/releases/tag/v5.0.0) of the GitHub action

 ## Prerequisites